-There is no time limit in which a local authority can treat you as owning that asset which you have given away, the gift may have occurred many years before you enter care and there may still be a reasonable link between the transaction and your subsequent claim for care.
-Of course, if you are in reasonable health now then over the course of time the risk will fade.
+There is no time limit in which a Local Authority can treat you as owning that asset which you have given away – the gift may have occurred many years before you enter care and there may still be a reasonable link between the transaction and your subsequent claim for care.
+Of course, if you are in reasonable health now, then over time the risk will fade.
 Each case must be assessed on its own merits.

-There can be “no guarantees that there is a fool proof way of avoiding the value of the home being taken into account in means tested”.
+There can be no guarantees that there is a fool-proof way of avoiding the value of the home being taken into account in means- testing.

 What can you do?

-What is important is to seek advice which is tailored to your individual circumstances rather than a generic “off the shelf” product.
+Seek professional advice that is tailored to your individual circumstances rather than a generic ‘off the shelf’ product.

 These options can include: